Assistance programs Forsyth County and Winston Salem North Carolina.

 Another place to turn to in Forsyth County and Winston Salem is the local community action agency, Experiment in Self-reliance, Inc. The agency is located in Winston-Salem and can be reached at (336) 722-9400.
 They offer the resources noted here, as well as many more.

-The financial counseling program emphasizes savings, asset building, debt reduction, budgeting, and wealth accumulation, and provides participants with the tools to help them become financially stable, eliminate debt, and eventually become economically self-sufficient over the long term.
+- Money budgeting, budging, and credit repair is offered.
+The free financial counseling program emphasizes savings, asset building, debt reduction, budgeting, and wealth accumulation, and provides participants with the tools to help them become financially stable, eliminate debt, and eventually become economically self-sufficient over the long term.